gauravsatav/RStudio-Basics/docs/16-Missingness.md

 ### Feature Engineering: Round 2

 Now that we know everyone’s age, we can create a couple of new age-dependent variables: Child and Mother.
-A child will simply be someone under 18 years of age and a mother is a passenger who is 1) female, 2) is over 18, 3) has more than 0 children (no kidding!), and 4) does not have the title ‘Miss’.
+A child will simply be someone under 18 years of age and a mother is a passenger who is
+- female
+- over 18
+- has more than 0 children (no kidding!)
+- does not have the title ‘Miss’.

 ```r